-Escalation process Dudley safeguarding childrens' board expects members of staff working directly with families to share information appropriately and work to plans agreed in all relevant forums.
+Escalation process: The local authority safeguarding children board expects members of staff working directly with families to share information appropriately and work to plans agreed in all relevant forums.
 Good practice includes the expectation that constructive challenge amongst colleagues within agencies, and between agencies, provides a healthy approach to the work.
 This process will be kept as simple as possible and the aim will be to resolve difficulties at a professional practitioner level, wherever possible and always in a restorative way.